 #1 – Tool Kit

 Is the bonsai lover in your life just getting started in the hobby?
-If so, a good set of basic tools is probably the best bonsai gift they could receive.
-This 7-piece set of alloy steel bonsai tools contains the most commonly needed implements.
-It also comes complete with a storage case and is from a company highly rated by purchasers.
+If so, a starter set of basic tools is probably the best bonsai gift they could receive.
+This 5-piece set of bonsai tools contains the most commonly needed implements and earns good ratings from purchasers.

 #2 – Bonsai Lego Kit with Light Kit